Debris removal in the Pacific Palisades

-Debris removal, June 13 in the Pacific Palisades, California.
+Debris removal in the Pacific Palisades, June 13.
 USACE is supporting survivors of the January 7, 2025, Los Angeles wildfires in coordination with local, state, and federal partners, including FEMA.
 USACE photo by Melanie Peterson.

 |Date Taken: